 Serve: Sweeten the coconut oatmeal accordingly with your choice of sweetener (honey/maple syrup/brown sugar).
 Serve with thinly sliced banana and granola.
 Drizzle more honey or maple syrup on the oatmeal if desired.

 1. Serving Portion: eating ¼ cup (20g) of steel cut oats per person for breakfast can keep us full for roughly 3 hours.2.
 Maximum Amount of Steel Cut Oats to Make: Do not fill your pressure cooker more than half way full with steel cut oats, as it is a foamy food.3.
-Coconut Milk: Coconut Milk used in this oatmeal recipe is NOT the beverage or refrigerated type of Coconut Milk.*Rate Recipe: If you've tried the recipe, don't forget to Rate the Recipe in the Comments Section.
+Coconut Milk: Coconut Milk used in this oatmeal recipe is NOT the beverage or refrigerated type of Coconut Milk.Rate Amy + Jacky's Recipe: If you've tried our recipe, rate the recipe in the Comments section.
 Thank you!

 *Disclosure: We are an Amazon Influencer/Amazon Associate.
 This means that if you decide to purchase items or services on Amazon through our links on Pressure Cook Recipes to Amazon, Amazon will send a small commission to us at no additional costs to you.
 Thank you!